Ultimate Winter Haven Real Estate Investing Guide for 2026

 Median Population Age

-Median population age is a picture of the extent of a location’s labor pool that correlates to the extent of its lease market.
-If the median age reflects the age of the city’s workforce, you should have a dependable source of tenants.
-A median age that is too high can predict increased future use of public services with a declining tax base.
-An aging populace will create growth in property taxes.
+You can consider a market's median population age to estimate the percentage of the populace that could be tenants.
+Look for a median age that is approximately the same as the age of the workforce.
+A median age that is too high can predict increased eventual use of public services with a dwindling tax base.
+An aging populace may precipitate increases in property tax bills.

 Employment Industry Diversity